In 2017 Canada’s forest product exports were valued at $35.7 billion, a 3.8% increase from 2016.

-By value, Canada is the fourth-largest forest product exporter in the world, behind U.S., China and Germany, and the leading exporter of softwood lumber and newsprint.
+By value, Canada is the fourth-largest forest product exporter in the world, behind the United States, China and Germany, and the leading exporter of softwood lumber and newsprint.

 Why is this indicator important?

 - As one of the world’s largest forest products exporters, Canada is a key supplier to nations around the globe.

 - Canada has an abundant and renewable supply of wood that is sustainably managed.
 By exporting forest products, the Canadian forest industry meets the needs of consumers around the world while making a substantial contribution to Canada’s economy and balance of trade.

 - The export value of Canada’s forest products, especially softwood lumber and wood pulp, should increase as demand from our main markets (i.e., China and the United States) remains strong.

 - Export values for certain pulp and paper products, namely newsprint and printing and writing paper, will continue to decline as more paper products are replaced by digital media.